Generating functions of substitutions: Generating functions for substitutions

 and $\lambda_{PF} = \frac{1 + \sqrt 5}{2}$, the golden ratio, which is irrational.
 Therefore, $\sigma$ is primitive and aperiodic and so, by Theorem \ref{thm:aperiodictrans}, all of $C_a(X), C_b(X), P_a(X)$, and $P_b(X)$ are all transcendental over $\QQ(X)$. \end{example}

+The transcendence of the characteristic generating functions for the Fibonacci and the Thue-Morse substitutions have been known under other guises.
+In particular, a more general version of this is proved in \cite{AFG} in the setting of context-free languages.
+Moreover, the position functions of the Period-Doubling substitution are studied in \cite{RS}.

 It is possible for $w$ to be aperiodic but for the positions of one letter to be periodic.
-This can happen even for primitive substitutions, as the next example shows. \begin{example} Consider the substitution
+For substitutions of constant length, the notion of height is introduced in \cite[Def.~8]{Dek} to discuss when the fixed word $w$ is constant along an infinite arithmetic progression.
+An example of an aperiodic constant length substitution on $\cA=\{0,1,2\}$ for which the positions of $0$ are fully periodic is provided on \cite[Page~226]{Dek}.

+We now provide a similar example, this time of a primitive substitution with an irrational inflation factor.